 What is Concierge Medicine?

+What is Concierge Medicine?
 Concierge medicine, boutique medicine and direct practices are all terms used to describe a new form of medicine in which patients pay a doctor directly for enhanced medical care.
-In return for payment, the patient receive services such as guaranteed same-day appointments, 24/7 access to the physician by cell phone or beeper, and house calls.
+In return for payment, the patient receive services such as guaranteed same-day appointments, 24/7 access to the physician by cell phone or beeper, house calls, emergency room visits and hospitalizations directed by the physician.
 In addition, wellness care and preventative care are often provided.
 A comprehensive approach to healthcare allows time to address the unique needs of the individual.

 What is central to all forms of concierge medicine is that third-party reimbursement to the doctor is either eliminated or relegated to partial payment for the doctor’s services.
 Patients take responsibility for payment.
 They decide to make a personal investment in their own healthcare.
 In practice, concierge medicine is not a single entity.
 It is a term used to describe many different private financial arrangements between doctors and patients.
 What all forms of concierge practice have in common is that they represent a return to the privatization of medicine.